Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Click to enlarge

-Another powerful backup weapon, the Arbalest is an excellent weapon for boss damage in Destiny 2.
-It is a linear fusion rifle, a class of weapon typically found in the Heavy weapons slot.
+Another powerful off-hand weapon, the Arbalest is an excellent Kinetic weapon for dealing boss damage in Destiny 2.
+It's a linear fusion rifle, a class of weapon typically found in the Heavy weapons slot.
 While it might not pack the punch of its heavy brethren, it packs an awful lot more punch than any other Kinetic weapon.

 Arbalest is amazing in Legend Lost Sectors.
-It is naturally anti-barrier, but in general, it is just great for melting Champions.
+It is naturally anti-barrier, but in general, it's just great for melting Champions.
 Bring an Arbalest into anything where you will be facing a lot of tougher enemies, and watch them disappear.

 Fatebringer